tezos/tezos/docs/introduction/howtouse.rst

 The client communicates with the node uniquely through RPC calls so make sure that the node is listening and that the ports are correct.
-For example the ``bootstrapped`` command above is a shortcut for:
+For example the ``get timestamp`` command above is a shortcut for:

 ::

-   tezos-client rpc get /monitor/bootstrapped
+   tezos-client rpc get /chains/main/blocks/head/header/shell

 The client tries to simplify common tasks as much as possible, however if you want to query the node for more specific informations you'll